 IMSD Ph.D. students are provided with tuition and fee remission, health insurance and a competitive stipend (consistent with other students in the BSDP program).

 IMSD Ph.D. students must first be admitted to a PhD program at VCU.
-Applicants typically through the Biomedical Sciences Doctoral Portal in the VCU School of Medicine, but other applicants in other disciplines will also be considered.
+Applicants typically apply through the Biomedical Sciences Doctoral Portal in the VCU School of Medicine, but other applicants in other disciplines will also be considered.
 Applicants should indicate interest in the IMSD program in the personal statement.
 If accepted for Ph.D. training at VCU, interested students should apply for admission into the IMSD program using the online application.

 For more information, please contact firstname.lastname@example.org.